oojewale/matbucketlist/README.md

   Deletes the bucket list item with the specified id.

 **Notice**
+* All usernames in this API may not be less than 3 characters in length.
+* All passwords may not be less than 8 characters in length.
 * This API is versioned.
 All endpoints should be accessed prefixed with `api/v1/`
 * You may test this API using Postman or cURL if you do not have a front-end client.